A woman is able to become pregnant (fertile) only during a certain part of her monthly

 just before ovulation.
 Studies have shown that to increase your chances of getting

-up through the day of ovulation or the next day.
+to ovulate.
+Continue up through the day of ovulation or the next day.

 How is my estimated date of ovulation calculated?